nclslbrn/infrared-spectrum-reinterpretation/README.md

 - sounds
 - motion keys

-Infrared spectrum come from NIST (National Institute of Standards and Technology - U.S. Department of Commerce), due to a server limitation we have to download files manually from [nist.gov](http://webbook.nist.gov/chemistry/name-ser/) and put into this script.
+Infrared spectrums come from NIST (National Institute of Standards and Technology - U.S. Department of Commerce), due to a server limitation we have to download files manually from [nist.gov](http://webbook.nist.gov/chemistry/name-ser/) and put into this script.